 Tip #4: Don’t try to ignore the problem

-Many parents try to sweep their child’s addiction under the carpet in the belief the addiction will ‘go away on its own’.
-Experience has taught us this is rarely the case.
+Many parents try to sweep their child’s addiction under the carpet in the belief the addiction will ‘go away on its own’, but experience has taught us this is rarely the case.
 Parents often feel incredibly guilty and even embarrassed about their son or daughter’s addiction and so ignoring the problem protects the parent’s own ego.
-If you continue to hold you head under the sand you risk everything.
-Children addicts are more at risk of overdose (and death) as well as a host of drug-induced psychological problems.

 Tip #5: Take a break and ensure you keep a clear mind